-- Lost or stolen Ruined - 91.
-Residential treatment programs offered at facilities that do not meet the definition of Residential Treatment Facility (see definition of "Residential treatment facility") - 92.
-Reversal of voluntary sterilization (vasectomy, tubal ligation, or similar procedures) - 93.
+- 92. Reversal of voluntary sterilization (vasectomy, tubal ligation, or similar procedures) - 93.
 Riot, rebellion, and illegal acts: Services and supplies for treatment of an illness, injury, or condition caused by a member's voluntary participation in a riot, armed invasion or aggression, insurrection or rebellion, or sustained by a member arising directly from an act deemed illegal by a court of law - 94.
-Routine ultrasounds during pregnancy, except one in week 13 or earlier, one during weeks 13-28, or high-risk pregnancies (see description on page 59) - 95.
-Sacroiliac joint fusion: Minimally invasive and open sacroiliac joint fusion procedures in adults, ages 18 and older, with chronic sacroiliac joint pain related to degenerative sacroiliitis and/or sacroiliac joint disruption - 96.
+Routine ultrasounds during pregnancy, except one in week 13 or earlier, one during weeks 13-28, or high-risk pregnancies (see description on page 59) - Sacroiliac joint fusion: Minimally invasive and open sacroiliac joint fusion procedures in adults, age 18 or older, with chronic sacroiliac joint pain related to degenerative sacroiliitis and/or sacroiliac joint disruption - 96.
 Screening and monitoring tests for osteopenia/osteoporosis: - Once treatment for osteoporosis has begun, serial monitoring is not covered - Development of a fragility fracture alone is not a covered indication - 97.
 Separate charges for records or reports - 98.
 Service animals: Any expenses related to a service animal - 99.
-Services covered by other insurance, including, but not limited to: - Automobile no-fault
+Services covered by other insurance, including, but not limited to: - Automobile no-fault - Motor vehicle